 For-profit organizations or businesses using either meeting room are limited to staff training opportunities for employees of that organization or business only.

 - The Library Administration Department authorizes the use of the rooms and maintains the schedule.
-To verify availability of a meeting room, please call the administrative service desk M-F, 10am-2pm, 517-546-0720 x103.
+To verify availability of a meeting room, please call the administrative service desk Monday through Friday, 10am – 2pm, 517-546-0720 extension 103.

 - Library programs and Library related activities have first priority for scheduling use of the facilities, after which other applications will be considered on a first-come, first-served basis.